Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 In RRF 3.2 and later, the action on a filament error is to:
 * run filament-error#.g if available, where # is the extruder number
 * failing that run filament-error.g if available
 * failing that the Duet enters the Pausing state, shows a message on all available targets with the type of filament error, and invokes system macro pause.g.
+The job is paused and will need manual intervention to resume the print.

 RRF 1.19 to 3.1.1 does not support filament-error macros.
 The action on a filament error is to enter the Pausing state, show a message on all available targets with the type of filament error, and invoke system macro pause.g.

-If the firmware invokes pause.g when an error is detected, the job is paused and will need manual intervention to resume the print.
+The job is paused and will need manual intervention to resume the print.

 Note that filament monitoring in RRF is only active when printing from SD card.